Differential Cohomology: Categories, Characteristic Classes, and Connections: The Segal--Sugawara construction

 \item and the complex number $ -\ell $ is not equal to

-\end{enumerate} Then there is an explicit action of the Virasoro algebra on $ V $ where the central charge $ \chg \in \virCC $ acts by multiplication by As special cases: \begin{enumerate}[{\upshape (\ref*{thm:SegalSugawaravague}.1)}] \item If $ \g $ is abelian, then $ \lambda_B(\g) = 0 $ for any nondegenerate invariant symmetric bilinear form $ B $, and the central charge $ \chg \in \virCC $ acts by multiplication by $ \dim(\g) $.
+\end{enumerate} Then there is an explicit action of the Virasoro algebra on $ V $ where the central charge $ \chg \in \virCC $ acts by multiplication by As special cases: \begin{enumerate}[label=\stlabel{thm:SegalSugawaravague}, ref=\arabic*] \item If $ \g $ is abelian, then $ \lambda_B(\g) = 0 $ for any nondegenerate invariant symmetric bilinear form $ B $, and the central charge $ \chg \in \virCC $ acts by multiplication by $ \dim(\g) $.

 \item If $ \g $ is simple and $ B $ is the normalization of the Killing form such that the long roots of $ \g $ have square length $ 2 $, then $ \lambda_B(\g) $ is a positive integer known as the \emph{dual Coxeter number} of $ \g $. \end{enumerate} \end{theorem}